-Prior to the submission of the LTCP, the permittees were required to submit a Development and Evaluation of Alternatives Report (DEAR).
+Prior to the submission of the LTCP, the permittees were required to submit a DEAR.
 The objective of the DEAR submission was to provide a comprehensive evaluation of CSO control alternatives that would enable the selection of alternatives to ensure the CSO controls would meet the Clean Water Act; would be protective of the existing and designated uses; give the highest priority to controlling CSOs to sensitive areas; and address minimizing impacts from SIU discharges.
 The DEAR was supported by several foundational studies as submitted by the permittee that culminated with the preparation of the LTCP.